MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/concepts/protected-material.md

 ### E-learning platforms using AI for content generation
 - Scenario: An e-learning platform employs generative AI to generate educational content, such as summaries, quizzes, and explanatory text.
 The platform uses the Protected Material for Text feature to ensure the generated content does not include protected material from textbooks, articles, or academic papers.
 - User: Educational content creators and compliance officers.
 - Action: The platform integrates the feature to scan AI-generated educational materials.
-If any content matches known protected academic material, it is flagged for revision or automatically removed.
+If any content matches known protected academic material, it's flagged for revision or automatically removed.
 - Outcome: The platform maintains educational content quality and complies with copyright laws, avoiding the use of protected material in AI-generated learning resources.

 ### AI-powered recipe generators
 - Scenario: A food and recipe website uses generative AI to generate new recipes based on user preferences.
 To avoid generating content that matches protected recipes from famous cookbooks or websites, the website integrates the Protected Material for Text feature.
 - User: Content managers and platform administrators.
 - Action: The website uses Azure AI Content Safety to check AI-generated recipes against a database of known protected content.
-If a generated recipe matches a protected one, it is flagged and revised or blocked.
+If a generated recipe matches a protected one, it's flagged and revised or blocked.
 - Outcome: The website ensures that all AI-generated recipes are original, reducing the risk of copyright infringement.

 #### [Protected code](#tab/code)